 1. Frequent Repair Costs

-It is not uncommon for a heating system to eventually need a new blower or a little love once a year to make sure everything is running properly, but a well-maintained heater should work without much mending along the way.
+It is not uncommon for a heating system to eventually need a part replacement or a little love once a year to make sure everything is running properly, but a well-maintained heating system should work without much mending along the way.
 A few indications that your system may be in need of replacing are below:

 - needing numerous visits during the same heating season;